 It takes more work.
 Prospects often view the purchase of a major service or product as another task in which they must invest their mental energy and due diligence.

 They’re not sure what they’re getting.
 When you are selling services, you are essentially selling time, concepts, words – intangibles.
-To the prospective of most leads, that does not matter.
+To the perspective of most leads, that does not matter.

 Where are the measurable results?
 The guarantees?